 Matsuri food is fun.
 It’s portable and bite-sized so you can sample plenty of different kinds and it comes in a huge variety—both sweet and savory.
 Ordinarily in Japan, walking on the street and eating are frowned upon.
-During a matsuri, all of the food is portable and walking from stand to stand is part of the vibe.
+During a matsuri, all of the food is portable and walking from stand to stand is part of the experience.
 Some stands have tables and chairs spread out—order at the counter then claim a table to chow down.

 Yakitori—grilled chicken and leeks—is a must-try matsuri food

 One food that is commonly found at matsuri is yakisoba, a mixture of slivered pork, spring onions, sometimes some cabbage, noodles, and a sweet and sour sauce similar to yakitori sauce.
 It’s all fried on a big flat iron griddle before being scooped up into individual portions and topped with pickled ginger and a chopped green herb, similar to chives.

 Skewered and grilled meats are another favorite.
 The classic is yakitori—marinated chicken thighs and chunks of leeks grilled together.
 Grilled squid (which is perfect with a cold beer), chunks of Kobe beef, grilled mushrooms, green peppers, and grilled spring onions are all popular, too.
 Another specialty is scallops grilled in the shell, over a fire.